 You may want to ask what is the source of stress among students?
 There are several stress triggers, especially in a college setting.

-Being away from home for a long time – Most of the student are away from home for the first time when they join college.
+Being away from home for a long time Most students are away from home for the first time when they join college.
 These students are, therefore, subjected to an unfamiliar environment.
-The food, the accommodation, and people around them are all different.
-Generally, this is a temporary situation that we all go through when we exposed to change so, most students will eventually adapt to the environment.
-Sometimes, however, it might be difficult for students to form new friend network apart from people they are used to like family members and old friends.
+The food, the accommodation, and the people around them are all different.
+Generally, this is a temporary situation that we all go through when we are exposed to change so, most students will eventually adapt to the environment.
+Sometimes, however, it might be difficult for students to form new friend networks apart from people they are used to like family members and old friends.

-Finances – Even with government or parental support some students find it difficult to take on new financial responsibilities like paying for food, rent, entertainment, paperwork, phone bills etc. Some students try to manage this by working part time but this comes with challenges of balancing work and classes.
+Finances t Even with government or parental support some students find it difficult to take on new financial responsibilities like paying for food, rent, entertainment, paperwork, phone bills, etc. Some students try to manage this by working part-time but this comes with the challenges of balancing work and classes.

-Career or after-college plans – The main concern with seniors is how to find a job after graduation.
-This can put students in an anxious situation not knowing if they will find jobs they like, fear of being on the same economic level as their folks, paying back student loans and generally fear of the unknown.
+Career or after-college plans at The main concern with seniors is how to find a job after graduation.
+This can put students in an anxious situation not knowing if they will find jobs they like, fear of being on the same economic level as their folks, paying back student loans, and general fear of the unknown.

 The main issue with college stress is how students respond to it.
 In most cases, people use coping strategies to manage stress.
 So, for students being able to plan for stressful situations such as exams, registrations or career choices can reduce stress.
-For instance, they can learn how to manage time and seeking advice from professionals about majors and minors.
-Stress levels build up when students resort to destructive strategies like using drugs, alcohol or overdosing on prescribed drugs.
-These destructive strategies might help to relief students from stress but only in the short-term and they will become counterproductive in the long run.
-Likewise, using least effective strategies like ignoring the problem or doing nothing will not help the situation.
+For instance, they can learn how to manage time and seek advice from professionals about majors and minors.
+Stress levels build up when students resort to destructive strategies like using drugs, alcohol, or overdosing on prescribed drugs.
+These destructive strategies might help to relieve students from stress but only in the short term and they will become counterproductive in the long run.
+Likewise, using the least effective strategies like ignoring the problem or doing nothing will not help the situation.
 Some students have taken it to be part of the college experience that we all go through.
 Fortunately, for some, it doesn’t have to be that way.

 The most effective strategy is the problem-focused approach where students tackle the problem directly at its source.
-With the help of everyone including friends, families, and campus student affairs office, many students can keep the stress levels under control thus make college life an enjoyable one.
-Most colleges have offices or programs dedicated to supporting student be it academic or counseling.
+With the help of everyone including friends, families, and the campus student affairs office, many students can keep their stress levels under control thus making college life an enjoyable one.
+Most colleges have offices or programs dedicated to supporting students be it academic or counseling.
 These offices let students share their concerns with a mental health professional.